10-01-2019, 04:40 PM

 "We'll see."
 Mansi didn't have a problem buying her the shoes if they were in her budget range.

 Meanwhile the salesgirl had wandered a few meters away, and was talking on the cellphone.
-While the salesman helped Pinky tie the laces of her school shoes, Mansi walked towards her.
+While the salesman helped Pinky tie the laces of her college shoes, Mansi walked towards her.

 "How much..." she started asking but the salesgirl gestured her to wait.